Explore this Section

 The programme provides taught content and research training in a range of areas in the psychology of health and wellbeing, building on areas of staff research expertise.
 Strengths include the critical social approach to the study of health, illness, ageing and wellbeing; positive psychology; qualitative, participatory and arts-based research approaches; health promotion and community development; the impact of material deprivation and social exclusion on health and wellbeing; participatory action research; health promotion research and evaluation; and ecopsychology: people's relationship with the natural world and how it can help in healing.

 This course is open to graduates with a first or upper second-class degree in psychology (or a cognate discipline with some psychology study) or overseas equivalent.
 International students are very welcome.
-We require IELTS 7.0.
+We accept IELTS 7.0 overall with 6.0 in each subtest.

 The programme addresses written and communication skills, independent learning skills, data analysis, critical reflection and critical evaluation.
 Our students benefit from a wide range of support including accessible academic staff with a wide range of expertise, laboratory and other research space, study space, and access to IT and research tools.